Blue Lagoon Croatia –Our Blue Lagoon tour from Split

 The quaint and unpopulated Drvenik Veli is mostly famous for its natural beauty and the crystal clear water of the Blue Lagoon, olive groves and carob.
 There are numerous varieties of plants in the area that have played an important role in architecture, however the large number of olive trees play the most significant role.

-The ideal timing for you to go to Blue Lagoon is generally during the the summer peak between in July and August.
-These months are full of hot, sunny days. temperatures at sea are typically at around 24degC/75degF to swim.
+The ideal timing for you to go to Blue Lagoon from Split is generally during the summer peak between in July and August.
+These months are full of hot, sunny days.
+Temperatures at sea are typically at around 24degC/75degF to swim.
 While there is a slight possibility for rain showers, they are not likely to affect your plans since it is the driest season of the year.

 Of course, this is when most people are visiting If you’d like to stay away from the crowds but still enjoying a warm climate and a water that’s comfortable to take to swim in, look at mid-May-June or the beginning of the month in September.